Verified Quarterly โ€ข Updated May 2026

 Avoid these beginner traps to save money and stress:

-• — Renting an apartment without seeing the neighborhood first
+• — Renting an apartment online without seeing the area first (neighborhoods vary greatly)

 ๐Ÿ’ฌ Remote Worker Reviews